W. F. Waters: Honours and legacy

 Waters remains a giant of Victorian Rovering to this day.
-In 1982, the Scouts Australia's National Council created a new Adult Recognition Award for outstanding service to the Rover Section by a Rover, Rover Advisor, or other person.
+Following campaigning from the Rovers of Victoria, Scouts Australia's National Council created a new Adult Recognition Award for outstanding service to the Rover Section by a Rover, Rover Advisor, or other person in 1982.
 These awards would be awarded on a state basis, and the Branch Rover Councils were authorised to name the award after a person who had contributed to the development of Rovering in their state.
 This award is known as the Henry Rymill Award in South Australia and Stan Bales Award in New South Wales.
-However, the numbers of WF Waters Rover Service Awardees dwarf the rest of the National Rover Service Awards, a testament to the high level that Bill raised Victorian Rovering to over many decades.
+However, the numbers of WF Waters Rover Service Awardees dwarf the rest of the National Rover Service Awards, a testament to the high level of Scouting that Victorian Rovering developed under Bill's guidance over many decades.

-Waters' name is also carried on by the WF Waters Lodge, a private ski lodge owned and operated by Victorian Rover Scouts at Mt Baw Baw Alpine Resort, and the Bill Waters Rover Crew in Nunawading.
+Waters' name is also carried on by the WF Waters Lodge, a private ski lodge owned and operated by Rover Scouts Victoria at Mt Baw Baw Alpine Resort, and the Bill Waters Rover Crew in Nunawading.